v-girak/annco/README.md

 - Finally, you can convert all files to the selected format, which will prompt as Save File window.

 ## Copyright
 AnnCo come with MIT License.
-For more information, see For see LICENSE.txt.
+For more information, see LICENSE.txt.